plai-group/bibliography/README.md

 * For presenations and posters, make sure to include event data: eventtitle = {Forschungswelten 2018}, eventdate  = {2018-04-19/2018-04-20}, venue = {St. Gallen, Switzerland}.
 Or enter them as InProceedings.
 * If there is something to point out (say your presentation won an award, etc), make sure to include a note using bibbase_note={}.

+Please make sure that you add new entries (recent years) at the top.
+The file is intentionally ordered by year to help check if we have all published items from each year or not.

 For sample entries, check [here](https://bibbase.org/show?bib=http://www.cs.toronto.edu/~fritz/publications/list.bib&theme=dividers).

 ## Presentations and Posters